How to Measure Liquidity with QuickBooks 2014

 For many smaller businesses, liquidity is important.
-If you’re working with QuickBooks 2013 in a small-business setting, you need to understand the importance of liquidity.
-You have only a limited number of investments that you can make.
+If you’re working with QuickBooks in a small-business setting, you need to understand the importance of liquidity.
+You can make only a limited number of investments.
 Additionally, you have a limited amount of capital — less than you like, almost always.

 New opportunities and ways to invest your money continually arrive.
 For these reasons, you typically want to look at the liquidity of your capital investments.

-In large businesses, people don’t worry or talk as much about liquidity — at least when it comes to capital investments.
+In large businesses, people don’t worry or talk much about liquidity — at least when it comes to capital investments.
 Liquidity as a criterion for looking at capital investments is downplayed.
-The logic behind this is that, in most cases, very large firms have almost unlimited access to capital through the capital markets (either the stock markets, the debt markets, or even just big-time borrowing from enormous banks).
+The logic behind this is that in most cases, very large firms have almost unlimited access to capital through the capital markets (the stock markets, the debt markets, or even just big-time borrowing from enormous banks).

 One easy way to measure liquidity is with a payback period, which measures what it takes for an investment to pay back its original investment.
-The office building example doesn’t work very well for this sort of calculation, so to make things a little easier, suppose that you are considering a $10,000 investment that produces $2,000 a year in net cash flows.
+The office-building example doesn’t work very well for this sort of calculation, so to make things a little easier, suppose that you’re considering a $10,000 investment that produces $2,000 a year in net cash flows.

 In this case, you can calculate the payback period with the following formula: